ffakih5/Travelmate/README.md

 # TravlMate
-TravlMate is a website for travel enthusiasts and bloggers to access helpful information that can aid planning for a trip or research for an article or post.<br>
+TravlMate is a website for travel enthusiasts and bloggers to access helpful information that can aid planning for a trip or research for an article or post.

 The benefit of the site is that it is a one-stop-shop for information.
 It saves users time and effort having to search across many sites for a variety of information they might need.
-Instead, TravlMate is an easy to use service that instantly collates valuable facts in one place, including currency, water safety, neighbouring countries and much more.<br>
+Instead, TravlMate is an easy to use service that instantly collates valuable facts in one place, including currency, water safety, neighbouring countries and much more.

 <i><b> Search for, learn about, and bookmark your destinations of interest all with one, easy-to-use site -  TravlMate. </i></b>